flaviohenriquealmeida/express-use-shortcut/README.md

 )(app);
 ```

-## Middleware with paths

-You can pass the path and middleware within an array:
+If a path is necessary, you can pass the path and the middleware within an array:

 ```javascript
 use(